nmantani/PS-MOTW/README.md

 ```

 ## Get-MOTW.ps1
 Get-MOTW.ps1 shows MOTW (Mark of the Web) of speficied files.
 If a directory is specified, all files under the directory are processed recursively.
 The * wildcard can be used to specify multiple files.
-Only the "-Verbose" parameter is supported in CommonParameters.
+Only the `-Verbose` parameter is supported in CommonParameters.
 ### Usage
 ```powershell
 .\Get-MOTW.ps1 [-Path] <String> [<CommonParameters>]